 Janno received his PhD in economics from the University of Tartu in 2011.
 The phrase “all-in-one” is a good description of Janno’s role in Centar.
 In some form or other, either as an adviser or a researcher, Janno provides an input into every single research project that passes through Centar.
 Janno has lead research and consultation projects from working conditions and cost-effectiveness of education to providing valuations for businesses and infrastructure investments.
 Some of the more interesting research projects that Janno has been involved in are PIAAC survey report “Usefulness of Skills on the Labour Market” and the research ordered by the Estonian Health Insurance Fund “Analytical Assessment of the Method for Calculating DRG Reference Price and Price Limits”.
 Janno’s ongoing jobs include the development of a survey on private sector commitment and, as an officially certified financial expert, providing company valuations.

 Sten received his PhD in economics from the University of Tartu in 2015.
-Everybody in Centar turns to Sten if large volumes of registry data need analysing or there’s talk of econometric analysis.
-Sten’s main areas of research are economic and labour market analyses.
-Some of the more notable research projects that Sten has been involved in are the gender pay gap analysis, the benefit of information processing skills on the labour market and the effectiveness analysis of labour market measures.
-Sten is also working on developing practical applications for geodemographic data.
+Some of the more notable research projects that Sten has been involved in are the study of the costs of HIV, the benefit of information processing skills on the labour market and the effectiveness analysis of labour market measures.

 Mari Liis is studying for her PhD in sociology in the University of Tartu and is currently working on her doctoral thesis.
 Mari Liis is the most competent person in Centar for education-related research.
 She leads research projects and can apply both qualitative and quantitative methods of analysis.
 Mari Liis’ most notable projects include the participation of adults with no professional education in lifelong learning and the application of principles of inclusive education.